jonathanbell/recipes/salads/Shell-less Taco Salad.md

 ## Method

-1. Mix everything together.
-1. Place salad in a microwave safe bowl.
+1. In a microwave safe bowl, mix everything together except the cheese.
 1. Sprinkle cheese on top.
 1. Microwave 30-60 seconds.